TLS-RPT Checker and Generator

 - Label: Domain

 - Guidance: Enter a domain that receives mail.
-TLS reports are checked at _smtp._tls.example.com.
+The checker looks for TLS reports at _smtp._tls.example.com.

 - Placeholder example: example.com